-- comprehensive knowledge and understanding of theory related to the situational analysis of a retail outlet; - the capacity to engage in informed argument and reasoning concerning the current situation of the retail outlet; - a critical understanding and application of the theory regarding the consumer segmentation process in order to choose and appropriately motivate the customers selected for a retail outlet; - comprehensive knowledge and understanding of theory related to the location of a retail outlet; - the capacity to engage in informed argument and reasoning concerning the selection of the location of a retail outlet; - the ability to solve complex and unfamiliar problems through the creation of new knowledge and understanding that will assist in the management of a retail outlet; - the ability to solve complex and unfamiliar problems through the creation of new knowledge and understanding that will assist in the management of merchandise and the pricing of products in a retail outlet; - the ability to critically analyse alternative approaches and to offer value-driven and logical arguments for the selection of appropriate methods to communicate with customers; - the ability to position and apply own knowledge and understanding within the context of broader societal trends and to compile a value-driven retail plan.
+- solutions to problems and issues concerning the marketing environment; - a critical understanding and application of the theory regarding the marketing planning process in order to choose and appropriately motivate marketing strategies that may enhance the profitability of the firm; - the ability to solve complex and unfamiliar problems through the creation of new knowledge and understanding that will assist in the identification and compilation of appropriate strategies to be included in the marketing plan; - the ability to position and apply own knowledge and understanding within the context of broader societal trends and to compile a valuedriven marketing plan; and - the ability to critically analyse alternative approaches and to offer value-driven and logical arguments for the selection of appropriate methods to assess the implementation and success of the marketing plan.

-Could include, but might not be limited to, class tests, assignments and case studies.
+Could include, but might not be limited to, class presentations, group assignments and presentations of marketing plans to an industry panel.
 Written assignment.